aschuhardt/procyon/lua/README.md

 - `plane:sub(x, y, w, h)` - Returns a new plane with dimensions `w` and `h`, having its values copied from the plane on which this method is called starting at position `(X, Y)`.
 In other words, this returns a copied region from within the target.
 - `plane:copy()` - Returns a copy of the plane.
 - `plane:blit(x, y, src)` - Copies or 'blits' the contents of the plane `src` onto the target plane at position `(X, Y)`.
 Useful for 'stamping' a pre-defined pattern onto a plane, for example.
+- `plane:export(path)` - Exports the plane to a PNG image.
+Only the lower three bytes of each element in the plane are exported, with the highest byte being mapped to the alpha channel and being set to 255.
+The pixel format is (A)RGB.
+- `pr.plane.import(path)` - Imports a plane from a PNG image.
+See `export` above.
+- `plane:encode()` - Returns a base-64 string consisting of the plane data, packed using the very fast [https://github.com/lemire/simdcomp](the SIMDComp library).
+- `pr.plane.decode(encoded_str)` - Returns a plane decoded from a base-64 string as created by `plane:encode()`.
+See `encode` above.
+- `pr.plane.from_wfc(w, h, (path|tile_plane), [flipx], [flipy], [nrot], [tilew], [tileh])` - Returns a new plane object with dimensions `w` and `h`, with its contents being the result of running [https://github.com/mxgmn/WaveFunctionCollapse](the WafeFunctionCollapse algorithm) to completion based on the provided input plane (either an image on-disk or another plane; for the former see `import`).
+The WFC algorithm works by breaking the source plane up into a number of smaller tiles.
+The behavior of the algorithm can be customized by specifying whether or not to flip each tile on the X or Y axes (booleans `flipx` and `flipy`), the maximum number of tile rotations to perform (`nrot`), and the dimensions of each tile (`tilew` and `tileh`, default is 3).

 ---